 A COMPLETE APPLICATION PACKET MUST INCLUDE THE FOLLOWING:

-- Completed and signed two-page application form.
+- Completed and signed application form.
 Application MUST be typed or completed online.
 Handwritten forms are not accepted.
 (Board Rule 420(a)(1)) [Make a copy to keep for yourself.]

 - A check or money order made payable to the "Department of Consumer Affairs."